 * Please note that you may pay in full for one child and utilize FACTS® for another.

-TUITION POLICY
+Tuition Policy

-Condition to qualify for parishioner tuition rates at St. Frances Cabrini School is as follows:
+The condition to qualify for parishioner tuition rates at St. Frances Cabrini School is as follows:

-One must be registered as a parishioner by filing a census form with any church parish in the Diocese of Alexandria.
+One must be registered as a parishioner by filing a census form St. Frances Cabrini Church.
 A “parishioner” is one who is registered and actively participates in the life of the parish.

 PLEASE ADDRESS ALL TUITION QUESTIONS TO DINA GAUTHIER AT 448-3333.

-FACTS TUITION MANAGEMENT
+FACTS Tuition Management

 St. Frances Cabrini School has partnered with FACTS Tuition Management Company for the billing and collection of tuition and fees.
 All families registering their children at SFCS who do not pay upfront will be required to set up an account with FACTS.
 Payment arrangements through FACTS are made at registration.

 To register for FACTS, go to the school’s website, www.cabrinischool.com, and click on the parent portal and find the FACTS tab.
 You will need to create an account using an email address and banking information.
 There is an annual non-refundable $45 administrative fee for enrollment in the FACTS program per family, along with a $65 finance charge, which is added into the tuition.